-Proposals must be submitted through Community Moodle by October 25, 2019.
-Please contact Amanda Marshall (email@example.com) for a link to the Moodle site as well as a password when ready to submit proposals.
+Proposals must be submitted through Moodle by March 10, 2022.
+Please contact Amanda Marshall (firstname.lastname@example.org) when the proposals are ready to be submitted.
+Amanda will send you a link to the Moodle site and add you as a user, which will allow the submission to be completed.

 Only proposals comprised under Objectives 1.5 and 1.6 of the Student Technology Fee Plan are eligible for submission.
 Proposals will only be entertained from academic departments, colleges and schools, and academic and student service units (individuals may not apply).
 There is additional information on the Evaluation Criteria for discipline-specific projects.

 Proposals addressing Objectives 1.5 and 1.6 must be submitted through Community Moodle, for referral to the Committee, through deans (in the case of academic departments) and through all administrative channels up to and including the level of Vice President for other units.
 They must be ranked in numeric order by the appropriate Dean/Vice President.
 Please allow sufficient time in submitting proposals for proper routing.

 All projects comprised under Objectives 1.1, 1.2, 1.3, 1.4 and Strategic Goal 2 of